FAIRmat-NFDI/pynxtools-igor/src/pynxtools_igor/nomad/examples/README.md

 # Introduction

-This example presents the capabilities of NOMAD platform to convert and and standardize data stored with Wavemetrics [Igor Pro](https://www.wavemetrics.com/) into the [NeXus](https://www.nexusformat.org/) format.
+This example presents the capabilities of the NOMAD platform to convert and and standardize data stored with Wavemetrics [Igor Pro](https://www.wavemetrics.com/) into the [NeXus](https://www.nexusformat.org/) format.

 It contains two examples:
 - Converting Igor Binary Wave (.ibw) and packed experiment  (.pxp) into NeXus files.